vikashask/MEAN-Interview-Question/Angular/interview-question.md

     view,
     A component also has metadata, which provides additional information about the component to Angular.

-### 16.What Is The Languages That You Can Use To Build Angular2 Application?
+### What Is The Languages That You Can Use To Build Angular2 Application?

     ECMAScript, or ES.
         ES 5 is the version currently supported by most modern browsers.
         The ES 6 specification was recently approved and renamed ES 2015(Most browsers don't yet support ES 2015).

-### 15. What Is Npm?
+### What Is Npm?

-    Npm, or node package manager: is a command line utility that interacts with a repository of open source projects,Become the package manager for JavaScript.
-Using npm we can install libraries, packages, and applications, along with their dependencies.
+    Npm, or node package manager: is a command line utility that interacts with a repository of open source projects, Become the package manager for JavaScript.
+Using npm we can install libraries, packages, and applications,
+    along with their dependencies.

-### 16.How Can We Setting Up Angular 2 Application?
+### How Can We Setting Up Angular 2 Application?

     Create an application folder.
     Create the tsconfig file(To configure the TypeScript compiler).